lesaff/statamic-eventbrite/README.md

 By Rudy Affandi (2015)
 Version 1.0.0

+## What is this?
+Eventbrite API wrapper is an add-on that allows you to display Eventbrite dataset on your Statamic site.
+It requires Eventbrite API and user key.

 ## Installation
 Copy the 'add-ons/eventbrite' folder to the '_add-ons' folder in your Statamic website.
 Copy the 'config/eventbrite' folder to the '_config/add-ons' folder in your Statamic website.